tterb/Atomic-Design-UI/README.md

 <br>
 ## Description:
-  **Atomic Design** aims to provide a modern and refined interface to compliment any dark syntax-theme, featuring many modifications that focus on improving the user experience.
+  **Atomic Design** aims to provide a modern and refined interface to compliment any dark syntax-theme, featuring modifications that focus on improving the user experience.
 Similarly, this theme also includes improved integration of some of the most common [Atom packages].
   Additionally, you should try pairing this theme with the **[Atomic Monokai]** syntax-theme.